Buttery Smooth: The Mac ARMed (NASDAQ:AAPL)

 - June 2010: iPhone 4 ships with Apple’s first SoC, the A4.

 It took a little over 2 years from “Apple thinks they can make a chip?” to “Hey, this thing is pretty good.”
-At first it was fine that they were as good as comparable offerings from Samsung and Qualcomm, but now the A-series that runs iPhone and iPad is widely acknowledged to be generations ahead of the competition.
+At first, it was fine that they were as good as comparable offerings from Samsung and Qualcomm, but now the A-series that runs iPhone and iPad is widely acknowledged to be generations ahead of the competition.

 But it is not just the A-series: